-- 25. Projects within the Substation Modernization category will accelerate the replacement of substation equipment to further enable advancing technologies on the distribution system.
+25. Projects within the Substation Modernization category will accelerate the replacement of substation equipment to further enable advancing technologies on the distribution system.
 This category also increases SCADA visibility and control.
-Further, the equipment that will be added will be able to support Volt/VAR control in the future. - Amended Appendix A to the Amended Direct Testimony of Dana I. Gibellino, EnergizeNJ is estimated to provide estimated benefits to customers from outage reductions driven by the System Average Interruption Frequency Index ("SAIFI") and the System Average Interruption Duration Index ("SAIDI") post-plan improvements having a net present value of \$937 million (as compared to \$846 million as originally filed), compared to estimated costs of \$931 million (including capital and expense), or a benefit to cost ratio of 1.24 (as compared to a ratio of 1.1 in the original EnergizeNJ filing). - 27.
-EnergizeNJ will support economic development and job opportunities in New Jersey.
+Further, the equipment that will be added will be able to support Volt/VAR control in the future.

+26. As demonstrated in the Amended Engineering Evaluation and Report attached as Amended Appendix A to the Amended Direct Testimony of Dana I. Gibellino, EnergizeNJ is estimated to provide estimated benefits to customers from outage reductions driven by the System Average Interruption Frequency Index ("SAIFI") and the System Average Interruption Duration Index ("SAIDI") post-plan improvements having a net present value of \$937 million (as compared to \$846 million as originally filed), compared to estimated costs of \$931 million (including capital and expense), or a benefit to cost ratio of 1.24 (as compared to a ratio of 1.1 in the original EnergizeNJ filing).

+27. EnergizeNJ will support economic development and job opportunities in New Jersey.
 In addition, enhancing the already reliable energy supply provided to customers in the JCP&L service territory, and providing additional or improved services or service delivery to